-Parameter Description Target A target determines the instances that are to be monitored.
+Parameter Description Application An application performs operations such as sampling, slicing, and masking on the traffic.
+Inclusion Map An inclusion map determines the instances or ENIs to be included for monitoring.
+This map is used only for target selection.
+Exclusion Map An exclusion map determines the instances or ENIs to be excluded from monitoring.
+This map is used only for target selection.
+Target A target determines the instances that are to be monitored.
 Targets are determined based on the following formula: Target = (Maps ∩ Inclusion map) - Exclusion map Automatic Target Selection (ATS) A built-in feature that automatically selects the EC2 instances and ENIs based on the rules defined in the maps, inclusion maps, and exclusion maps in the monitoring session.
-For example, if you create a rule determining the MAC source address in a map and a subnet in the inclusion map, the egress traffic from all instances or ENIs matching the MAC address in the specified subnet is selected for tapping the traffic.
-Tunnel A tunnel lists the monitoring tools to which the traffic matching the filtered criteria is routed.
+For example, if you create a rule determining the MAC source address in a map and a subnet in the inclusion map, the egress traffic from all instances or ENIs matching the MAC address Tunnel in the specified subnet is selected for tapping the traffic.
+A tunnel lists the monitoring tools to which the traffic matching the filtered criteria is routed.